vonajs/vona/packages-docs/guide/techniques/orm/advanced/multi-database.md

 }
 ```

-## Using Datasources: App config
+## Using Datasources: App Config

-You can also configure Model options in App config:
+You can also configure Model options in App Config:

 `src/backend/config/config/config.ts`